 When is Guava Fruit Ripe?

 Guava will begin to fruit in its second to fourth year.
-When conditions are right, a single tree can produce from 50-80 pounds (22.5-36 kg.) of fruit per year.
+When conditions are right, a single tree can produce from 50 to 80 pounds (23-36 kg.) of fruit per year.
 In Florida, guava trees may even produce twice a year; and with proper pruning, you can even get a guava to produce year-round.
 That’s a lot of guavas, so knowing when to harvest guava is imperative lest you lose the delicious fruit.

-Because guavas can fruit and ripen year-round in warm climates, where they are growing anyway, an exact time is not an adequate gauge for guava harvest season.
-There are other indicators, however, that will allow clue you into the correct time for harvesting guava.
+Since guavas can fruit and ripen year-round in warm climates, where they are growing anyway, an exact time is not an adequate gauge for guava harvest season.
+There are other indicators, however, that will clue you into the correct time for harvesting guava.

 Another clue as to harvesting guava is the smell.
 The aroma should reach your nose, not your nose reaching the aroma.
 That is, the fruit should begin to become so aromatic that you should smell the sweet, musky fragrance as you approach the tree.
 Also, prior to harvesting guavas, feel the fruit.
 It should give slightly under gentle pressure.

 You can hasten the ripening of guava by placing it in a paper bag along with a banana or apple and letting the ethylene gas do its thing.
-A ripe guava can be stored in the refrigerator for 5-7 days.
-Mature, green guava can be stored for 2-4 weeks in a cool moist area; that is, with a temperature of between 45-50 degrees F. (7-10 C.) and humidity from 80-95%.
+A ripe guava can be stored in the refrigerator for five to seven days.
+Mature, green guava can be stored for two to four weeks in a cool moist area; that is, with a temperature of between 45 to 50 degrees F. (7-10 C.) and humidity from 80 to 95%.

 Use your guavas fresh or add them to desserts, juice them, or add them to smoothies.
 Guava is a terrific source of Vitamin C. Oh, and the last word on guavas.
 If you buy them from the grocers, they may be treated with an edible wax.
 If you want to hasten ripening, wash the fruit with cool tap water to remove the wax.